-Jaxon pulled up to the front of the Flameshow Bar, looking around for his fare.
-It didn’t take long to spot the lone man in a really nice suit walking toward his cab, wobbling just a little.
+Jaxon pulled up to the front of the Flameshow Bar and looked around for his fare.
+It wasn’t all that late yet, when it came down to drinking, so it didn’t take a genius to spot the lone man in a nice suit walking toward his cab, wobbling just a little.

 “Caleb Wrotslavsky?
 Did you call for a cab?”
 The man nodded, fumbling with a clip wallet, and then shoved an ID card under Jaxon’s nose.
 Jaxon picked out the C and the W, and that was good enough for him.
 “Okay,” he said.
 “Come on in.”

-He waited a minute for Caleb to sit down—and buckle up.
-Good, he hated having to remind people.
+Caleb opened the door and slid behind him into the passenger’s seat.
+Jaxon glanced at the rear view mirror to check that he had buckled up–which was a relief, because he hated having to remind people.
 Then, before he could ask for the address of where to, Caleb handed him a card with the address and logo of the Lindsey Towers, a posh high-rise.
 Luckily, Jaxon was able to recognize it easy.

-Caleb stayed quiet throughout the whole drive and seemed perfectly happy staying quiet, so Jaxon didn’t bother trying to chat.
-He was comfortable in silence, and it made for an easy job; just deliver, get paid, move on to the next job, when or if one came in—Tuesdays were usually pretty slow.
+Caleb stayed quiet, and seemed perfectly happy to stay quiet throughout the whole drive, so Jaxon didn’t bother trying to chat.
+He was comfortable in silence, and it made for an easy job; just deliver, get paid, move on to the next job, when or if one came in.
+Admittedly, Tuesdays were usually pretty slow.
 Didn’t get a lot of calls for cab drivers on Tuesdays.
 Certainly not at bars.
 But whatever.
 To each his own.
 At least he had called for a cab, instead of trying to drive himself.

 “Here we are,” he said, pulling up to the Towers.
 “Home sweet home?”